SuperTux/supertux/INSTALL.md

 process.
 To generate these Makefiles and build SuperTux, perform the following steps:

 1. `cd` to the directory where you unpacked the SuperTux source archive, i.e. to the directory containing `src` and `data`.

-2. If you git cloned this Supertux repo from Github run 'git submodule update --init --recursive' to fetch/update tinygettext, but if you got this version of Supertux from a tarball (.tar) its unnecessary to do so, since tinygettext is already in the .tar.
+2. If you cloned this Supertux repo using git run `git submodule update --init --recursive` to fetch/update squirrel and tinygettext.
+   (If you got this version of Supertux from a tarball (.tar), squirrel and tinygettext are already in the tarball.)

 3. Create and change to a new, empty build directory by running `mkdir build`, `cd build`.

 4. Run `cmake ..` to create the Makefiles needed to build SuperTux with standard options.
 If you are missing any libraries needed to